extrame/xls/README.md

 Pure Golang xls library writen by [Rongshu Tech(chinese)](http://www.rongshu.tech).

+#new_formaater# branch is under test, if you have the problem about the output format, try it and tell me the problem, I will try to fix it.

 Thanks for contributions from Tamás Gulácsi, sergeilem.

 **English User please mailto** [Liu Ming](mailto:liuming@rongshu.tech)